TOF momentum and emittance reconstruction

 Latest upload has been recompiled with MAUS 0.9.5 (but can obviously be compiled on any system with MAUS and Qt by sourcing the MAUS environment then running qmake, make clean, make) This update includes no significant code changes, so still assumes the 2010 TOF calibration -- however, progress can now (finally) be made there.

 (Edit: New (v2) file size is larger since I've included an output pdf with emittance distributions in it from Step I data)

-Updated by Blackmore, Victoria over 1 year ago
+Updated by Blackmore, Victoria almost 8 years ago

 A note for anyone interested in using this on the current reconstructed MAUS data set: it won't work until calibrated PMT time information is included in the MAUS output file (Durga has been informed -- the next data reprocessing will coincide with the official Monte Carlo production).